Anti-Dandruff Shampoo - Top 6 for dandruff!

 First of all, you should know that everyone produces dandruff.
 Your scalp is made up of skin cells that are arranged on top of each other in different layers.
 Over the course of about four weeks, these skin cells migrate from the inside to the very outside, then die and are shed.
 This process is quite normal and is important for always having intact and healthy skin.
 Normally, these small dandruff cells are not visible to the naked eye, but if problems occur, this can cause the scalp to reject the cells too quickly, which then clump together and become visible as dandruff (this happens from a clump of about 500 skin cells).
 In principle, dandruff can be divided into two categories: Dry and greasy dandruff.
 Dry, white dandruff is primarily caused by a scalp that is too dry.
 This can be caused by dry heating air, the use of the wrong, drying shampoos, or even the climate.

-Stress and too frequent hair washing are also reasons for a too dry scalp.
+Also Stress and washing your hair too often are reasons for a scalp that is too dry.
 Oily, yellow dandruff, on the other hand, is caused by a completely different problem.
 These dandruff are usually larger than dry dandruff and do not feel porous, but rather somewhat oily.
 Because of this oily, sticky surface, they often stick to the scalp, which can lead to the development of yeast.
 Reasons for this greasy dandruff can be too much sebum production, high humidity, hormonal influences or even a genetic predisposition.
 The problem of greasy dandruff occurs mainly in men.

 FAQ: Questions and answers